CDPHE-bioinformatics/ncbi-cluster-tracker/README.md

 ```
 $ ncbi-cluster-tracker --help
-usage: ncbi-cluster-tracker [-h] [--out-dir OUT_DIR] [--retry | --no-retry] [--browser-file BROWSER_FILE]
+usage: ncbi-cluster-tracker [-h] [--out-dir OUT_DIR] [--retry | --no-retry] [--browser-file BROWSER_FILE] [--keep-snp-files] [--amr] [--filter-amr FILTER_AMR] [--version] [--compare-dir COMPARE_DIR]
-                            [--compare-dir COMPARE_DIR | --no-compare]
                             sample_sheet

 positional arguments:
   sample_sheet          Path to sample sheet CSV with required "biosample" column and any additional metadata columns.
 Use "id" column for alternate isolate IDs.

 options:
   -h, --help            show this help message and exit
   --out-dir OUT_DIR, -o OUT_DIR
                         Path to directory to store outputs.
 Defaults to "./outputs/" if not specified.
-  --retry, --no-retry   Do not query BigQuery or NCBI, assumes data has already been downloaded to --out-dir or
+  --retry, --no-retry   Do not query BigQuery or NCBI, assumes data has already been downloaded to --out-dir.
-                        directory with most recent timestamp.
   --browser-file BROWSER_FILE
-                        Path to isolates TSV or CSV downloaded from the Pathogen Detection Isolates Browser with
-                        information for all internal and external isolates.
-When specified, data in file will be used
+                        Path to isolates TSV or CSV downloaded from the Pathogen Detection Isolates Browser with information for all internal and external isolates.
+When specified, data in file will
-                        instead of querying the BigQuery dataset.
+                        be used instead of querying the BigQuery dataset.
+  --keep-snp-files      Keep downloaded SNP and tree files in the output directory.
+By default, files are deleted after processing.
+  --amr                 Include AMR tab in report with antimicrobial resistance genes detected by AMRFinderPlus.
+  --filter-amr FILTER_AMR
+                        Only include AMR genes in provided comma-separated list of CLASS:SUBCLASS pairs in the AMR tab.
+Also adds filtered_amr column to Isolates and Cluster details tab and matching
+                        genes to tree labels
+  --version, -v         Print the version of ncbi-cluster-tracker and exit.
   --compare-dir COMPARE_DIR
                         Path to previous output directory to detect and report new isolates.
-Defaults to directory
-                        inside --out-dir with most recent timestamp if not specified.
-  --no-compare          Do not compare to most recent output directory, all clusters and isolates will be considered
-                        "new".
 ```